Soneso/SwiftBasicPay/tutorial_new/anchor_integration.md

     let stellar = wallet.stellar

     for assetInfo in fromAssets {
+        let asset = assetInfo.asset
+        var anchorDomain: String?

-        // Only check issued assets (not XLM) if let issuedAsset = asset as?
+        // We are only interested in issued assets (not XLM) if let issuedAsset = asset as?
 IssuedAssetId {
-            var anchorDomain: String?
+            let issuerExists = try await stellar.account.accountExists(
+                accountAddress: issuedAsset.issuer
+            )
+            if !issuerExists {
+                continue
+            }

-            // Check if it's a known test anchor asset if testAnchorAssets.contains(where: {
+            // Check if it's a known stellar testanchor asset if testAnchorAssets.contains(where: {
                 $0.code == issuedAsset.code &&
                 $0.issuer == issuedAsset.issuer
             }) {
                 anchorDomain = testAnchorDomain
             } else {
-                // Load home domain from issuer account let issuerAccountInfo = try await stellar.account.getInfo(
+                // Otherwise load from home domain (maybe it is an anchor...) let issuerAccountInfo = try await stellar.account.getInfo(
                     accountAddress: issuedAsset.issuer
                 )
+                if let homeDomain = issuerAccountInfo.homeDomain {
-                anchorDomain = issuerAccountInfo.homeDomain
+                    anchorDomain = homeDomain
+                }
             }

             if let domain = anchorDomain {